ghostidentity/nitropihsm/readme.md

 ### Generate User Password Hash:
 To generate a password hash, visit the /hasher endpoint on your Raspberry Pi:

-Open your browser or Postman and navigate to: http://{raspberry_ip}/hasher Replace {raspberry_ip} with the actual IP address of your Raspberry Pi (e.g., http://192.168.88.251/hasher).
+Open your browser or Postman and navigate to: http://{raspberrypi_ip}/hasher Replace {raspberrypi_ip} with the actual IP address of your Raspberry Pi (e.g., http://192.168.88.251/hasher).
 Update the password in config.xml:
 Once you receive the hashed password, update the Password field for the corresponding user in config.xml.